keithbuhler/keithbuhler.github.io/pages-philosophy/discussion101.md

 ## Follow the argument wherever it goes; trust the process.

+If the conversation gets off track, refocus on the opening question by restating it.
 Human reason is not infallible, but it is reliable.
 Trust the argument, even if it leads to unexpected, surprising, painful, or implausible conclusions.
 If the conclusion we are lead to is in error, use the argument to expose that error.
 If not, then take courage, have faith, and change your mind (and if need be, change your life).

 ## How to Lead Discussion